oussema286/fordead_package/README.md

 ![diagramme_general_english](docs/user_guides/english/Diagrams/Diagramme_general.png "diagramme_general_english")

-The detection of Forest disturbance is done in five or six steps.
+The detection of dieback is done in five or six steps.
 1. [The calculation of vegetation indices and masks for each SENTINEL-2 date](https://fordead.gitlab.io/fordead_package/docs/user_guides/english/01_compute_masked_vegetationindex/)
 2. [The training by modeling the vegetation index pixel by pixel from the first dates](https://fordead.gitlab.io/fordead_package/docs/user_guides/english/02_train_model/)
 3. [Detecting anomalies by comparing the vegetation index predicted by the model with the actual vegetation index](https://fordead.gitlab.io/fordead_package/docs/user_guides/english/03_dieback_detection/)